DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxDiagram/1 Configuration/propertiesPanel/propertiesPanel.md

 ---
 ---
 ##### shortDescription
-Provides access to Properties panel settings.
+Configures the Properties panel settings.

 ---
 #include common-demobutton with {